farmountain/Codex_Boaster/docs/roadmap.md

 - Inline validation of secrets (OPENAI_KEY format)
 - Save and reuse previous snapshots from HipCortex memory
 - Link config with project IDs in Supabase
+- Add feedback loop from Reflexion to BuilderAgent (auto-patch logic)
+- Connect this to ChatAgent for “Why did my test fail?” interactions
+- Build snapshot explorer for test results + reflexion comparisons